c-z-c-z/machine-learning/dota hero clustering with kmeans/README.md

 This task was carried out using pandas, matplotlib and seaborn, and scikit-learn.

 ## The task
 The task at hand was to use k-means clustering to group Dota heroes into three clusters based on their base attributes.
 Given that the true category membership of the heroes is known, the performance of the k-means algorithm could be evaluated.
-High accuracy was achieved after exploratory analysis and trimming down of features.
+High accuracy was achieved after exploratory analysis and subsequent feature selection.

 ## Data set
 The data set is publicly available from https://www.kaggle.com/datasets/prokid1911/dota-2-all-hero-data-727d.
 Many thanks to Mridul Gupta for putting this data set together.